Code-Institute-Submissions/portfolio-8/README.md

 ## Italian CookBook project

-This is the readme file for the online CookBook milestone project. the main purpose of this website is to offer a so-called 'online cookbook'.
-The execution is a blog-like cookbook of specific dishes from the Italian kitchen.
-This data-driven website is dynamic in nature.
-This means that the user of the website can add, update, edit and remove recipes in accordance with the CRUD principles.
+This is the readme file for the online CookBook milestone project of Code Institute.<br/>
+The main purpose of this website is to show recipes in a so-called 'online cookbook'.<br/> The chosen design and (layout)style is a blog-like cookbook of specific dishes from the Italian kitchen.<br/>
+This data-driven website is dynamic in nature, this means that the user of the website can add, update, edit and remove recipes in accordance with the CRUD principles.<br/>
 The user also can filter recipes based on the following criterea: Dish type, Author, Cuisine Region, Likes, Allergens, Difficulty and Cooking time.
 The website is fitted for mobile, tablet and desktop (fully responsive).